 The Consolidated Statement of Financial Condition includes the accounts of J.P.
 Morgan Securities LLC ("J.P.
 Morgan Securities") and its subsidiaries (collectively the "Company").
-The Company is an indirect wholly-owned subsidiary of JPMorgan Chase & Co. ("JPMorgan Chase"), which is a leading global financial services firm and one of the largest banking institutions in the United States of America ("U.S."), with operations worldwide.
-JPMorgan Chase Holdings LLC (the "IHC") is an intermediate holding company of JPMorgan Chase and indirectly holds the member's interest of the Company.
+The Company is a wholly-owned subsidiary of J.P.
+Morgan Broker-Dealer Holdings Inc. ("Broker-Dealer Holdings").
+The member's interest of the Company is indirectly held by JPMorgan Chase Holdings LLC (the "IHC"), which is an intermediate holding company wholly-owned by JPMorgan Chase & Co. ("JPMorgan Chase"), a leading financial services firm based in the United States of America ("U.S."), with operations worldwide.
 For purposes of this report, an "affiliate" is defined as JPMorgan Chase or a direct or indirect subsidiary of JPMorgan Chase.
-The Company is registered as a broker-dealer and investment adviser with the U.S. Securities and Exchange Commission ("SEC"), as a futures commission merchant ("FCM") with the Commodities Futures Trading Commission ("CFTC") and is provisionally registered as a swap dealer with the National Futures Association ("NFA") as it progresses toward final registration.
-The Company is also a member firm of the Financial Industry Regulatory Authority ("FINRA"), the NFA, the Securities Investor Protection Corporation ("SIPC") and various exchanges.
+J.P.
+Morgan Securities is registered as a broker-dealer, investment adviser and security-based swap dealer with the U.S. Securities and Exchange Commission ("SEC"), as a futures commission merchant ("FCM") and continues to be registered as a swap dealer with the Commodities Futures Trading Commission ("CFTC").
+J.P.
+Morgan Securities is also a member firm of the Financial Industry Regulatory Authority ("FINRA"), the National Futures Association ("NFA"), the Securities Investor Protection Corporation ("SIPC") and various exchanges.
+J.P.
+Morgan Securities' wholly-owned subsidiary J.P.
+Morgan Prime Inc. ("J.P.
+Morgan Prime") is also registered as a broker-dealer with the SEC and is a member firm of FINRA and SIPC.